Mad Thinker: Powers and abilities

 The Mad Thinker does not have superhuman powers.
 However, he is an extraordinary genius with knowledge of technology centuries beyond conventional science, for reasons unexplained.
 He has an eidetic memory and can rapidly organize and correlate vast amounts of information and perceive non-obvious patterns.
 He has the facilities and means to create all manner of sophisticated weaponry, androids, armor, and vehicles.

 His analytical, mathematical, and geometrical abilities are of a sophisticated order not commonly found on Earth.
 He is particularly adept at computers, robotics, and artificial intelligence, with Ph.D.s in computer science and engineering.
 He has constructed his own android Awesome Android and twice resurrected the original Human Torch.
 He also built Quasimodo and the Scavenger, and various other equipment as needed, including monocle-sized hypno-lenses.
 In addition to his own achievements he has stolen much of the secret technology of Reed Richards, back in the incident when he took over the Baxter building.

 The Mad Thinker is also a proficient disguise artist.
-Through a surgically implanted radio link, he is able to project his consciousness into an android simulacrum of himself.
+Through a surgically implanted radio link, he can project his consciousness into an android simulacrum of himself.

 The Thinker's intricate plans are most often foiled by what he refers to as the x-factor, or human unpredictability.
-Also the Thinker is not an intuitive genius (e.g., Reed Richards) and is thus incapable of true invention; instead, he synthesizes for his own use the creations of others (e.g., his android creations are based on discoveries of Reed Richards).
+Also the Thinker is not an intuitive genius (e.g., Reed Richards) and is thus incapable of true invention; instead, he synthesizes for his own use the creations of others.

 The Mad Thinker is able to escape from prison with little difficulty.
 He often uses his thoughts to control a robot at a remote, secret base.
 This gives him an alibi—he is already in prison.